Using other libraries

 You can use this service to get material that we do not hold at the University of Bath Library and Learning Centre.
 Many University of Bath Library users can submit requests for items at no charge.
 However, the number of free requests that you can make may be limited.
 Please only request items that are essential to your studies because the cost to the Library is high for each request.
 However, any member of the Library can pay for an Inter-Library Loan.
 For more information, please check the Inter-library Loan service.

-- You might like to check the individual access policies of libraries and information services and access to the Academy Library at the RUH (Royal United Hospital Library).
+- All students: please check the access policies for individual libraries and information services and refer to the next section for the Academy Library at Bath's RUH (Royal United Hospital).
+Please note that some libraries charge a fee for external membership.
 For more information, please contact the relevant service, trust or hospital.
+You might also like to search the SWIMS Library Catalogue for resources across South West health libraries.